-Shannon Craigo-Snell; Scott C. Williamson This course engages primary texts in Black theology, both historical and contemporary.
+This course engages primary texts in Black theology, both historical and contemporary.
 Issues addressed include the social construction of race, the role of suffering in Christianity, and the relationships between religion and politics in the United States.
-Prerequisite: Introduction to Theology and Ethics

 TH 3653 Contemporary Theology